 Her work has been published in the British Journal of Photography, Royal Photographic Society journal, It’sNiceThat, Unseen Magazine and Source Photographic Review amongst others.

-Her first photobook 'They Came From The Water While The World Watched' is currently available for pre order and published in 2021 by The Lost Light Recordings.
+Her first photobook 'They Came From The Water While The World Watched' is available to order by The Lost Light Recordings.

 She is available for commissions, talks and workshops at educational institutions.